NCBI-Hackathons/GeneHummus/README.md

 ![](figures/treeARF.png)

-Only 1 subclass in cluster II is made of proteins from the genus **Arachis** with no homology to any other genera.
+A **subclass in cluster II is made only** of proteins from the genus ***Arachis*** with no homology to any other genera.
 This subclass is well-supported by bootstrap values.

 ![](figures/arachisTree.png)